Tasty, creamy roasted garlic makes a wonderful topping for warm low carb bread, mashed cauliflower, or any cooked vegetable.

 - Place the garlic cloves in a bowl, add the olive oil, the salt and the pepper and mix to coat.

 - Spread the garlic cloves on the prepared baking sheet, in a single layer.
-Bake 20 minutes, stirring with a spatula halfway through cooking, or until golden-brown and fork-tender.
+Bake until golden-brown and fork-tender, stirring with a spatula halfway through cooking, about 20 minutes.